-Posture is the position of the body for a purpose.
-This means your body alignment during activities like sitting, standing, walking or running.
 To understand what good posture is, it is first necessary to understand that “good posture” really should mean “efficient posture” to promote optimal function.
-This means your musculoskeletal alignment should help you achieve a desired result with the least amount of wasted energy.
+This means your musculoskeletal alignment should help you achieve the desired result with the least amount of wasted energy.

 For example, an increased or decreased curvature in the low back deactivates the core muscles needed to support the spine against gravity.
 The lack of core stability means a loss of adequate muscle firing for shock absorption and load distribution, making maintaining optimal postural alignment impossible.
 When this happens, increased forces can cause stress to be transmitted to the back, which can then lead to pain.

 If you are sitting in a chair that has little or no back support, the lack of optimal alignment can lead to low back pain or cause a strain up the spine into the neck muscles and even lead to headaches.
 If you are sitting in a chair that is too high or too low, the stress and forces from those positions can cause excess muscle activity, fatigue and can even lead to elbow, wrist, or shoulder pain due to muscles that are overly lengthened or shortened.